Tessi-Tms/TmsRestBundle/Resources/doc/howto.md

                 ))
                 ->setOffset($offset)
                 ->setPage($page)
-                // criteria, limit, offset, sort and page are
-                // optionnal parameters : if not given they are
+                // Add a controller to automaticaly add its actions to
+                // the hypermedia.
+                ->addActionsController('TmsOperationBundle:Offer')
-                // guessed by the default configuration
+                // Build the hypermedia.
                 ->format()
                 // magical function which is able to format hypermedia ,